RVladislavv/RVladislavv/README.md

 - 👋 Hi, I’m Vladislav
 - 👀 I’m interested in Frontend and Backend
 - 🌱 I’m currently learning JS and PHP
-- 💞️ I’m looking to collaborate шт internship
+- 💞️ I’m looking to collaborate to internship
 - 📫 How to reach me - check my CV

 <!---